jonathanmorgan/geocoding/README.md

 - Make sure mysql client and server are installed on your server.
 The packages in ubuntu are "mysql-server" and "mysql-client".

+        sudo apt-get install mysql-server mysql-client

+- Also install the libmysqlclient-dev package, for building the python MySQLdb database connector.

+        sudo apt-get install libmysqlclient-dev

+- And make sure you have python-dev installed, as well:

+        sudo apt-get install python-dev python3-dev

 - Log into MySQL and create a database for the geocoding application:

         CREATE DATABASE geocoding CHARACTER SET utf8 COLLATE utf8_unicode_ci;